 Expectations for Students

-During times of remote learning, it is important that students make deliberate efforts to ensure their well-being.
+During times of hybrid learning, it is important that students make deliberate efforts to ensure their well-being.
 Critical to this well-being is the development of a routine.
 A daily schedule that includes time for school, physical activity, socializing (even if online), regular mealtimes, and consistent and sufficient sleeping hours is key to maintaining a balanced and healthy lifestyle.

 Ways to maximize the learning experience and promote well-being during remote learning: